-Dealing with the aftermath of any disaster that has affected your property can be a traumatic situation filled with uncertainty and stress.
-Paul Davis provides the following information and tips that should help provide a smoother recovery process.
+Having to deal with the aftermath of a disaster that has affected your residence can be stressful and often, traumatic.
+Paul Davis offers the following tips and information that will help provide a smoother recovery process.

 Contact Paul Davis for all your property damage needs.
 (225) 408-0390 or (844) 263-4732

-- Obviously, it is always important to be sure you and your family (and don’t forget pets) are secure and that you contact your friends and relatives to assure them that you are safe.
+- Of course, it’s always important to be sure you and your family (and don’t forget your pets) are unharmed and that you contact your relatives and friends to inform them that you are all safe.

-- Keep a listing of any household personal belongings or goods that you have thrown out and receipts for any expenses you incur in protecting your home.
+- Keep a listing of any and all household personal belongings or goods that you have discarded and receipts for any expenses you incur in protecting your home.

 Water Damage Tips

-- Be Safe: A water event can present several potential safety hazards to occupants.
-The potential for slips and falls and electric shock are real.
-Also, items soaked with water can be very heavy.
-Only perform tasks that can be done safely.
+- Be Safe: A water event can present several possible safety hazards to residents.
+The potential for electric shock and slips and falls are real.
+Remember, items soaked with water can be very heavy.
+Only handle tasks that can be done so safely.

-- Electrical: Turn off the power to affected areas of the house.
-Never operate the television or other electrical appliances while you are standing on wet flooring.
+- Electrical: Be sure to turn off the power to affected rooms of the home.
+Do not operate the television or other electrical appliances while you are standing on wet flooring.

 - Clothing/Fabrics: Transport wet items to a dry place.
-Do not let draperies to remain in contact with wet floors or carpeting.
+Do not let draperies to remain in contact with wet carpeting or floors.

-- Furniture: Move lighter pieces away from the carpet.
-Place plastic bags or plastic wrap under the legs of large furniture.
-Wipe any extra water off of the furniture.
+- Furniture: Move lighter pieces off of the carpet.
+Place plastic bags or plastic wrap under the legs of larger furniture.
+Wipe any residual water off of the furniture.

 Fire Damage Tips

-You’ve suffered a fire loss.
-While you are waiting for a member of the Paul Davis team to arrive, below are some tips to help handle with the damage:
+You have suffered a fire loss.
+While you are waiting for help to arrive, below are some suggestions to help handle with the damage:

-- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the property completely safe.
+- Be Safe: You should never reenter affected areas of the house until fire officials have deemed the home completely safe.
 Even when the fire is out, there are potential safety hazards to be aware of.
-The potential for slips and falls from the water that was used to diffuse the fire, as well as scrapes and cuts from exposed, sharp edges are real.
+The potential for slips and falls from the water used to extinguish the fire, and scrapes and cuts from exposed, sharp edges are real.
 Only perform tasks that can be completed safely.

-- Going Back Inside: The aftermath of fire damage are measured down to microscopic levels.
-Even for a short time, entry by a person can cause additional damage.
+- Going Back Inside: The effects of fire damage can be measured down to microscopic levels.
+Even for a short time, entry by a person can create extra damage.
 Enter ONLY if emergency personnel have cleared the property and deemed it safe to enter and only if absolutely necessary.

-- Electronics/Appliances: Never use any TV, stereo or electronic appliances until they have been inspected by a professional.
-If the electricity is turned off, empty your refrigerator/freezer completely and prop the doors open using a rolled towel.
+- Electronics/Appliances: Do not use any TV, stereo or electronic appliances until they have been inspected by a professional.
+If the electricity is off, empty your refrigerator/freezer completely and prop the doors open with a rolled towel.

-- Doors: Close doors in affected areas to localize smoke odors as much as possible.
+- Doors: Shut all doors in affected rooms to localize smoke odors as much as possible.

-- Food Items: Do not eat food items exposed to smoke or any canned products that have been subjected to excessive heat.
+- Food Items: Don’t consume food items exposed to smoke or canned items that have been exposed to excessive heat.

-- Pets: Relocate all pets to a clean environment until your house has been fully cleaned and restored.
+- Pets: Move all pets to a clean environment until your home has been cleaned and restored.